software-architecture-guild/katas-2025/future_state/context_viewpoint/README.md

 # Level 2 - Container diagram - Certification Platform

 > The Container diagram shows the high-level shape of the software architecture and how responsibilities are distributed across it.
-It also shows the major technology choices and how the containers communicate with one another
+It also shows the major technology choices and how the containers communicate with one another.

 ![Diagram](level2_containers.png)